rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - I am excited about the opportunity to work at **XYZ Company** because of its reputation for innovation and its commitment to using cutting-edge technology to drive business growth.
-As a **software developer**, I have always been passionate about creating solutions that not only simplify tasks but also provide real value to users.
-XYZ Company's focus on delivering high-quality, impactful software aligns perfectly with my professional goals.
+As a **software developer**, I have been passionate about creating solutions that provide real value to users.
+XYZ Company's focus on delivering high-quality software aligns perfectly with my professional goals.
 I am eager to contribute my technical skills and collaborate with your talented team to continue pushing the boundaries of what software can achieve, while also growing my expertise in this dynamic field.

 #### **What are your greatest strengths?**